-ENTR Y Compulsory Modules Optional Modules Interim Awards ENTRY TO FOUNDATION YEAR Foundation Year Foundation Skills Development (HANV8A-30-3) Academic Skills in Practice (HANV8B-30-3) Reviewing Literature (HANV8C-15-3) Foundation Equine Studies (HanV8H- 15-3) Foundations of Business Enterprise and Management (HANV8D-30-3) Not applicable.
-Cert Equine Studies Credit requirements: 60 credits at level 3 or above of which not less than 50 are at level 4 or above.
-CertHE Equine Business Management Credit requirements: 120 credits at level 3 or above of which not less than 20 are at level 4 or above ENTRY TO YEAR ONE Year 1 Personal and Management Development (HANXM8-30-4) Equine Structure and Function (HEQXN4-30-4) Understanding the Business and Economic Environment (HSPV5Q-15-4) Understanding Business and Financial Information (HSPV5V-15-4) Introduction to the Principles of Marketing (HSPV5S-15-4) Equine Industry (HEQXNK-15-4) Not applicable. than 100 are at level 4 or above.
-DipHE Equine Business Management Credit requirements: 240 credits at level 3 or above of which not less than 220 are at level 4 or above and not less than 100 at level 5 or above.
-BA Equine Business Management Credit requirements: 300 credits at level 3 or above of which not less than 280 are at level 4 or above, not less than 100 at level 5 or above and Year 2 Professional Placement Experience (HSPVK5-15-5) Undergraduate Research Process (HANXU5-15-5) Students are normally required to select 90 credits from the optional modules listed below: Accounting Information for Business (HSPV5W-15-5) The Sport Service Environment (HSPV5R-15-5) Applied Stud Management (HEQXRJ-30-5) Event Management and Fundraising (HSPXRN-15-5) Sport and Hospitality Management (HSPXRL-15-5) Equine Performance (HEQXRD-15-5) Applied Equine Nutrition (HEQXR7-15-5) Applied Equine Diagnostics and Therapy (HEQXR6-15-5) Human Resource Management (HSPV5T-15-5) International Academic Study Portfolio (HANXRP-15-5) International Academic Study Portfolio (HANXRP-15-5) International Academic Study Extended Project (HANXRR-45-5) not less than 60 at level 6 or above.
-TARGET AWARD BA (Hons) Equine Business Management Credit requirements: 360 credits at level 3 or above of which not less than 340 are at level 4 or above, not less than 200 are at level 5 or above and not less than 100 at level 6 or above.
+Compulsory Modules Optional Modules Awards Foundation Year Not applicable.
+Not applicable.
+CertHE Equine Business Management Credit requirements: 120 credits at level 3 or above of which not less than 90 are at level 4 or above.
+Year 1 Personal and Management Development (HANXM8-30-4) Equine Structure and Function (HEQXN4-30-4) Understanding the Business and Economic Environment (HSPV5Q-15-4) Understanding Business and Financial Information (HSPV5V-15-4) Introduction to the Principles of Marketing (HSPV5S-15-4) Equine Industry (HEQXNK-15-4) Not applicable.
+DipHE Equine Business Management Credit requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above and not less than 90 at level 5 or above.
+BA Equine Business Management Credit requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
+Year 2 Professional Placement Experience (HSPVK5-15-5) Undergraduate Research Process (HANXU5-15-5) Students are normally required to select 90 credits from the optional modules listed below: Accounting Information for Business (HSPV5W-15-5) The Sport Service Environment (HSPV5R-15-5) Applied Stud Management (HEQXRJ-30-5) Event Management and Fundraising (HSPXRN-15-5) Sport and Hospitality Management (HSPXRL-15-5) Equine Performance (HEQXRD-15-5) Applied Equine Nutrition (HEQXR7-15-5) Applied Equine Diagnostics and Therapy (HEQXR6-15-5) Human Resource Management (HSPV5T-15-5) International Academic Study Portfolio (HANXRP-15-5) International Academic Study Project (HANXRQ-30-5) International Academic Study Extended Project (HANXRR-45-5) BA Equine Business Management (IP) Credit requirements: 300 credits at level 3 or above of which not less than 270 are at level 4 or above, not less than 150 at level 5 or above and not less than 60 at level 6 or above.
+This must include the Year Work Placement module.
+BA (Hons) Equine Business Management Credit requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
 This must include all compulsory modules.
-TARGET AWARD BA (Hons) Equine Business Management (SW) Credit Requirements: 360 credits at level 3 or above of which not less than 340 are at level 4 or above, not less than 200 are at level 5 or above and not less than 100 at level 6 or above.
-This must include all compulsory modules and the Sandwich Year Work Placement module.
-Optional Year Sandwich Year Work Placement (HAN VK6-15-5) Year 3 Undergraduate Dissertation (HANV3R-45-6) Business Management for the Equine Industry (HEQV4J-15-6) Strategic Management (HSPV54-15- 3) Equine Nutrition for Performance (HEQV4M-15-3) Sports Sponsorship and Brand Development (HSPV53-15-3) Equine Therapy and Rehabilitation (HEQV4P-15-3) Social Media in Sport (HSPV43-15-3) The Impact of Sports Events (HSPV4E-15-3)
+BA (Hons) Equine Business Management (IP) Credit Requirements: 360 credits at level 3 or above of which not less than 330 are at level 4 or above, not less than 210 are at level 5 or above and not less than 90 at level 6 or above.
+This must include all compulsory modules Optional Year Year Work Placement (HANVK6-15 and the Year Work Placement module.
+Year 3 Undergraduate Dissertation (UINV3R-45-6) Business Management for the Equine Industry (HEQV4J-15-6) Students are required to select 45 credits from the optional modules listed below: Strategic Management (HSPV54-15-6) Equine Nutrition for Performance (HEQV4M-15-6) Sports Sponsorship and Brand Development (HSPV53-15-6)